 - Disaster Recovery.
 Do you have a good disaster recovery plan in place?
 Have you anticipated the various possible threats to your business, including flood, fire, earthquake, war, cyberattack, and more?
 When an emergency occurs, will you be able to recover your data and get back to business?

 - Working With an IT Vendor.
-If you are working with a third party IT vendor, have you checked their references and confirmed they have good security practices?
+If you’re working with a third party IT vendor, have you checked their references and confirmed they have good security practices?
 Do they conduct background checks of their employees or do they have specific measures in place to confirm their employees are ethical and trustworthy?
-Do you require your vendors to sign confidentiality or nondisclosure agreements?
+Do you require vendors to sign confidentiality or nondisclosure agreements?